Deusu/CV-webpage/content/authors/admin/_index.md

 ---

 Post-doctoral researcher with a strong interest in myeloid cell biology, hematopoietic stem cell differentiation and innate immune memory.
 Flow-cytometry and bioinformatics enthusiast!
+Currently harnessing single-cell and spatial transcriptomics to unravel tumour heterogeneity and foetal haemetopoiesis.